caraterra/scripts-collection/README.md

-# my-bash-scripts
+# My Bash Scripts :water_buffalo:
-A collection of my scripts written for the GNU Bourne Again Shell :ox:
+A collection of my scripts written for the GNU Bourne Again Shell